claricatheworld/claricatheworld/README.md

 - 👋 Hi, I’m @claricatheworld
 - 👀 I’m interested in webpage designing
 - 🌱 I’m pursuing BSIT
-- 📫 How to reach me? instagram @claricatheworld
+- 📫 How to reach me? instagram @claricaclamor

 <!---
 claricatheworld/claricatheworld is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.